fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Logging.md

 Logs incoming and outgoing SOAP requests/responses.
 SOAP requests and responses are logged as WARN for exceptions and INFO for all other requests.
 You can configure your logging framework to accept logs on these parameters.
-See the example `log4j.properties` file for more information.

 **Request info loggers**